jackalnom/blarg/site/content/posts/teaching-real-lessons-fake-worlds.md

 ---
 author: Lucas Pierce
-title: Teaching Real Lessons with Fake Worlds
+title: Teaching real lessons with fake worlds
-date: 2025-11-23
+date: 2025-11-30
 description: Why toy problems fail in the age of AI, and how to build messy, realistic worlds for students.
 categories: ["Career & Professional"]
+tags: ['teaching', 'data science', 'software engineering']
 _build:
   render: always
   list: never
   publishResources: true
-tags: ['teaching', 'data science', 'software engineering']

 ---

 I build little worlds full of adventurers, potions, and dragons.
 Students run potion shops where they manage magical supply chains for demanding fighters and wizards.
 They run media companies providing entertainment to dragons, frog-folk, and discerning gnomes.
 And in the process, they become curious about how the worlds themselves work and come alive.